wtPLSQL/wtPLSQL/docs/core-component.md

 ---
 ### Overview
 The Core component is built to be very small and very fast.
-It has 5 packages and 1 procedure.
+It has 5 packages, 3 tables, 1 view, and 1 procedure.
 During execution of a Test Runner, it stores all assertion results in memory.
 It can be run without any add-ons.
 It is the backbone of the wtPLSQL whitebox testing server.

 ### Assertion Storage
 The core component stores all assertion results in the CORE_DATA package.
-All assertion results are cleared before the execution of a Test Runner.
+Previous assertion results are erased before the execution of the next Test Runner.
 The average assertion record is about 256 bytes.
-4,000 assertion results will consume about a Megabyte of memory.
-Detailed results from the last assertion are alos published as global variables in the CORE_DATA package.
+4,000 assertion results will require about a Megabyte of memory.
+Detailed results from the last assertion are also available as global variables in the CORE_DATA package.

 ### Assertions
 The WT_ASSERT package contains the assertion API.
-It contains 10 basic assertions.
-Each assertion works with most all possible Oracle database data types.
+There are 10 basic assertions.
    * eq
    * isnotnull
    * isnull